AttissNgo/AttissNgo/README.md

 * decentralized identity

 👯 I’m looking to collaborate on projects which contribute significantly to web3 mass-adoption
+* scaling solutions
 * account abstraction
-* scaling solutions
-* rethinking user experience
+* rethinking UX in a web3 context

 <!--
 **AttissNgo/AttissNgo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.